-The Cogent Employee's Rights and Responsibilities (ERR) Workbook and Assessment Document has been designed to assist employers and training providers and should be used to deliver this mandatory element of the Apprenticeship Framework.
+The Cogent Employee's Rights and Responsibilities (ERR) Workbook and Assessment Document has been designed to assist employers and training providers and should be used to deliver this element of the Apprenticeship Framework.

 - 1. Statutory rights and responsibilities under Employment Law. - 2.
 Procedures and documentation that affect the relationship between employee and employer. - 3.
 Sources of information and advice on employment rights and responsibilities. - 4.
 The role played by an Apprentice's occupation in the organisation and industry. - 5.
 Career pathways open to an Apprentice. - 6.
 The types of representative bodies relevant to the industry and organisation and their main roles and responsibilities. - 7.
 Where and how to get advice on the industry, occupation, training and careers. - 8.
-Organisational principles and codes of practice. - 9.
-Issues of public concern that affect the organisation and industry.
+Organisational principles and codes of practice.